nerickmtz/SOAR-EDR-Project/README.md

 This video showcases the seamless integration of LimaCharlie, Tines, Slack, and email notifications to handle real-time incident response.

-### Skills Learned
+## Skills Learned

-Throughout the course of this project, several key skills and competencies were developed and honed, including:
+During this project, I picked up and developed several important skills that I’m really excited about, including:

-1. **Integration of SOAR Tools:**
+### Integration of SOAR Tools
-   - Successfully integrated multiple SOAR (Security Orchestration, Automation, and Response) tools like **LimaCharlie**, **Tines**, **Slack**, and **Email** into a seamless incident response workflow.
+- Learned how to integrate different SOAR (Security Orchestration, Automation, and Response) tools like **LimaCharlie**, **Tines**, **Slack**, and **Email** into a smooth incident response workflow.
+It was interesting to see how these tools can work together.

-2. **Custom Detection Rules:**
+### Custom Detection Rules
-   - Gained experience in creating and testing **custom detection rules** in **LimaCharlie**, specifically targeting well-known malware (e.g., LaZagne.exe) using file path, command line, and hash-based detections.
+- Got hands-on experience with creating and testing custom detection rules in **LimaCharlie**.
+I focused on spotting well-known malware like **LaZagne.exe**, experimenting with file path, command line, and hash-based detections.
+It was a great learning opportunity.

-3. **Automation with Tines:**
+### Automation with Tines
-   - Mastered the use of **Tines** to automate detection, alerting, and decision-making processes through:
+- Spent time figuring out how to use **Tines** to automate some key parts of the workflow, like:
-     - Webhooks for retrieving detection events.
+  - Using webhooks to pull in detection events.
-     - Automated email and Slack notifications for real-time incident alerts.
+  - Automating email and Slack notifications to keep everyone in the loop during incidents.
-     - User prompts for decision-making (e.g., machine isolation).
+  - Setting up user prompts for decision-making, like when we needed to isolate a machine.

-4. **HTTP API Requests:**
+### HTTP API Requests
-   - Utilized **HTTP API requests** to automate machine isolation in **LimaCharlie**, allowing for hands-off execution of key remediation actions based on user inputs in Tines.
+- I worked with HTTP API requests to automate actions like machine isolation in **LimaCharlie**.
+It was really cool to see how I could set this up so it runs automatically based on decisions made in **Tines**.

-5. **Incident Response Orchestration:**
+### Incident Response Orchestration
-   - Developed skills in orchestrating a complete incident response workflow from detection to remediation, ensuring that incidents are handled efficiently with minimal manual intervention.
+- I learned a lot about how to orchestrate the whole incident response process, from detection to remediation.
+It was great to see how automation can help minimize manual work and speed things up.

-6. **Slack and Email Notifications:**
+### Slack and Email Notifications
-   - Configured **Slack** and **Email** integrations to deliver alerts and updates, enabling communication across security teams in real time.
+- Set up **Slack** and **Email** notifications to send real-time alerts and updates, which was a good way to keep communication going across the team.

-7. **Security Best Practices:**
+### Security Best Practices
-   - Practiced and applied security best practices in detecting, analyzing, and mitigating threats, all within an automated and structured response framework.
+- I also learned a lot about security best practices, especially when it came to detecting, analyzing, and responding to threats in an automated way.
+It felt good to apply what I’ve learned and see it work in a real project.

 ---